-A new initiative as of Spring 2018, MagsBC arranges for experts to meet with member magazines to help them improve in a targeted area such as business management or editorial workflow.
+At least once per year, MagsBC puts the call out for applications and arranges for experts to meet with member magazines to help them improve in a targeted area such as business management or editorial workflow.

 About the Program

-With the Magazine Coach Program, MagsBC will pair “coaches”, experts in a particular area, to meet with member magazines for a half or full day consultation.
+MagsBC pairs “coaches”, experts in a particular area, to meet with member magazines for a half-day consultation.

-Participating magazines will pay a fee as part the cost of the consultation and receive a summary of recommendations afterward.
+Participating magazines contribute toward the cost of the consultation and receive a summary of recommendations afterwards.
 Very small magazines may have this fee reduced or waived on request.